Collaboration Changes Everything Including Entrepreneurial Business Models

 My awareness for collaboration and the importance that the collaborative model is having on business today has increased.
-Because I focus on Collaborative Solutions, I see more evidence every day that to thrive in today’s world, there is an ever-greater need to work with others in a collaborative ecosystem.
+Because I focus on Collaborative Solutions, I see more evidence every day that to thrive in today’s world, there is an ever-greater need to work with others in a collaborative ecosystem like a hybrid workplace.

 The Evolution of a Serial Entrepreneur